CodingItWrong/about-riverbed/blog/2023-09-10-announcing-riverbed-1.0/index.md

 ## Answers to Questions
 ### Pricing
 Riverbed is available as a hosted app at https://riverbed.app.
-Accounts for users are currently free with no limits on amount of data—both in the beta and afterward.
+Accounts for users are currently free with no limits on amount of data.
 In the future I plan to offer an optional way for users to donate to help cover server and development expenses.

 Riverbed can also be hosted on your own servers.
 The backend API and frontend clients (web and Apple platforms) are all available under open source licenses, meaning that you have access to the same code I do.
 You can host your own server to have full control over your data and hosting costs.